 3.3 Updating the school on personal matters

-3.3.1 All our pupils can be affected by things going on at home or in their personal lives and these in turn can have an impact on their learning.
+3.3.1 All our pupils can be affected by things going on at home or in their personal lives, and these in turn can have an impact on their learning.
 It is very helpful for the school to be made aware of anything that a young person may be experiencing away from school that could be having an impact on how they are feeling in school.
 This could be something such as a family bereavement or friendship difficulties.

 3.4 Updating the school in the event of change of contact details